camtheman256/C14008-website/index.md

 ## Lectures

 1. The Basics: [Lesson1.ipynb](/assets/notebooks/Lesson1.ipynb)
-   - (The site will be updated after class with the results of the notebook used in class.)
+   - Notebook file that was used in class: [Lesson1-class.ipynb](/assets/notebooks/Lesson1-class.ipynb)

 ## Announcements
 - See this helpful guide to [getting setup with Julia](/setup) for the class.